mui/material-ui/docs/src/pages/system/basics/basics.md

 ## Theme getter

-If you wish to use the theme for a CSS property that is not supported by the system, you can use a function as the value, in which you can access the theme object.
+If you wish to use the theme for a CSS property that is not supported natively by the system, you can use a function as the value, in which you can access the theme object.

 {{"demo": "pages/system/basics/ValueAsFunction.js"}}